 ** The School of Arts and Sciences requires all majors to complete a foreign language course at the 202 level or higher.
 Students not prepared to begin at this level will need to take additional courses in the language, which count as general electives.

 † The Clare College curriculum also includes a three-credit quantitative reasoning requirement.
 Mathematics majors satisfy this requirement by passing any of the courses listed in the above table under Mathematics.

 Complementing your major in mathematics with...

-... honors: Students interested in obtaining a degree in mathematics with honors are encouraged to peruse the Mathematics Degree with Honors page within the Department of Mathematics Web site and to consult the Honors Program page within the SBU web site.
-An honors project in mathematics with a grade of C or better will fulfill the Senior Comprehensive Requirement (described above).
+- ... honors: Graduating with honors is the highest academic distinction offered to undergraduate students at St. Bonaventure University.
+Students interested in obtaining a degree in mathematics with honors are encouraged to peruse the Mathematics Degree with Honors page and to consult the University Honors Program website.
+An honors project in mathematics with a grade of C or better will fulfill the Senior Comprehensive Requirement.

 Complementing your degree in mathematics with...

-... an MBA: The student with an interest in business has another option at SBU besides a minor: obtaining a master's degree in business administration.
+- ... an MBA: The student with an interest in business has another option at SBU besides a minor: obtaining a master's degree in business administration.
 An MBA can be completed at SBU by remaining for a fifth year.
-See the Master of Business Administration page in the SBU web site for detailed information.
+See the Master of Business Administration web pages for detailed information.

-... an MSED: The student desiring certification in secondary teaching may obtain a master's degree in secondary education at SBU.
-See the MSED Adolescent Education page in the SBU web site for detailed information.
+- ... an MSED: The student desiring certification in secondary teaching may obtain a master's degree in secondary education at SBU.
+See the MSED Adolescent Education web pages for detailed information.

 Requirements for a Minor in Mathematics

 Non-majors may obtain a mathematics minor by completing the requirements below.
 For an overview of a particular course, click on its title.
 Our Course Descriptions page lists all mathematics courses.